Send the link below via email or IMCopy

 A bomb smuggled on a Qatar Airways flight from Doha to Perth, with passengers and crew members of 16 different nationalities on board, explodes in the airspace of Oman.

-Question: Which state(s) can claim jurisdiction according to which principle(s)?
+Question: Under general public international law, which state(s) can claim jurisdiction according to which principle(s)?

 Other recent example (UK):